dsyun96/match-card-pairs/README.md

 # match-card-pairs
-Assist your memorization skills in card games like concentration
+this assists your memorization skills in card games like concentration